-Compare the average speed of the car from your stopwatch and meter stick measurements and the one found with the computer analysis.
+Compare the average velocity of the buggy from your earlier hand measurements and the one found with the computer analysis.
 Do the measurements fall within the expected uncertainty?
-Determine if the speed is constant within your measurement uncertainties.
+Find the mean and average deviation of the velocities determined from each members turn analyzing the video.
+How do the uncertainties between methods compare?